 Huntington Beach’s stores echo the theme.
-In front of Jack’s Surfboards, the Surfing Walk of Fame honors top surfers with engraved granite stones in the walkway, while nearby Huntington Surf and Sport immortalizes local surf legends with hand- and footprints in a Surfing Hall of Fame.
+In front of Jack’s Surfboards, the Surfing Walk of Fame honours top surfers with engraved granite stones in the walkway, while nearby Huntington Surf and Sport immortalises local surf legends with hand- and footprints in a Surfing Hall of Fame.
 See one of Duke Kahanamoku’s longboards at the International Surfing Museum.

 Of course, there’s plenty of surfing in Orange County beyond Huntington Beach.
 Down at The O.C.’s far southern reaches are San Clemente and San Onofre State Beach (where top surfers ride the legendary breaks at Trestles).
 Back up the coast, see board-free daredevils bodysurfing at Newport Beach’s experts-only the Wedge.